 Certificate of Completion

 To receive a certificate of completion at the conclusion of the course, participants must complete at least six of the seven course modules and assignments by the course end date.

-Required: The Fast Forward MBA in Project Management, 5th Edition, by Eric Verzuh (John Wiley & Sons Inc., 2015).
+Required: The Fast Forward MBA in Project Management, by Eric Verzuh (John Wiley & Sons Inc.).
 This is the primary textbook for the class in addition to the online materials.
 It presents additional information about the basic project management concepts and tools you will use to accomplish your project assignments.
 This book is provided as part of your course fee.

-Optional/Recommended: A Guide to the Project Management Body of Knowledge, 5th Edition, (Project Management Institute, 2013).
+Optional/Recommended: A Guide to the Project Management Body of Knowledge, Sixth Edition, (Project Management Institute, 2017).
 This reference helps you understand the PMI project management framework and how each project management process contributes to project success.
-If you are planning to study and take the PMP® exam, this book is essential.
-If not, you will learn enough about the PMI Framework from the course materials.

 This course fulfills the required 35 hours of project management education/training for the PMP® Certification.
 Visit the Project Management Institute for information about requirements to sit for the exam.

 Extended Studies offers a PMI® Authorized PMP® Exam Prep Course

 for project managers seeking certification through the Project Management Institute.